zachvalenta/jvns.ca/content/post/2017-12-21-bindgen-is-awesome.markdown

 You might have noticed that I committed the bindings I generated into my repository.
 Maybe you don’t think that’s the right approach and you would instead like to generate the bindings at build time.
 This is totally possible!
 It’s [documented really nicely in the bindgen user’s guide](https://rust-lang-nursery.github.io/rust-bindgen/library-usage.html).

 Basically you create a `build.rs` file that runs during your build and uses the bindgen library to generate bindings.
 I think I like the approach of having a `build.rs` + Cargo.toml instead of a Makefile a lot -- it seems easier to maintain.
 And you can declare separate build dependencies in Cargo.toml!

+### cbindgen: reverse bindgen

+Someone on Twitter pointed me to [cbindgen](https://github.com/eqrion/cbindgen), a tool to go the other way and generate C bindings for your Rust code.
+Neat!

 ### gonna continue experimenting